 Ride Difficulty Rating: Beginner

-Estimated time: About 2 hours based on cycling speed of 20 km/hr
+Estimated time: 1.5 hours based on cycling speed of 20 km/hr

 Comments from our test riders:

-Expert Road Cyclist: A good short training ride for a weekday evening.
-Motor vehicle traffic is polite, farm traffic.
+Intermediate Road Cyclist: A good training ride on a calm evening.

 What to expect from this ride

 This route is a tour of the Springbank area which can be accessed from the neighbourhood of Crestmont.
 This route will take you on a tour of the extravagant Springbank acreage homes and their grounds and has some stunning views of the mountains and the Elbow River Valley.
 See if you can spot the incredible purple home on Range Road 34!